lrochette/sweagle-ansible/README.md

 ansible-playbook all-install.yml -i ./inventories/all-in-one/hosts.yml --tags "<COMPONENT>"

 Components available are:
-- Elasticsearch
+- elasticsearch
-- Jdk
+- jdk
-- MongoDB
+- mongodb
-- MySQL
+- mysql
-- Nginx
+- nginx
-- SWEAGLE (all prerequisites components should be present)
+- sweagle (all prerequisites components should be present)
-- SWEAGLE-data (load initial data on existing tenant)
+- sweagle-data (load initial data on existing tenant)
-- SWEAGLE-web (only install the webserver tier - Nginx must be there !)
+- sweagle-web (only install the webserver tier - Nginx must be there !)
-- System (install prerequisites libs like unzip, or jq)
+- system (install prerequisites libs like unzip, or jq)
-- Vault
+- vault

 Tags must be put in lowercase, example to install only MySQL: